willikubny/cml2-lab-builder/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/willikubny/cml2_lab_builder)

 The script helps to automate the initial CML2 lab building process by creating the topology with all its nodes and links.
-Optional the script can apply the day 0 configuration to each node before the nodes get started.
+Optional the script can apply the day0 configuration to each node before the nodes get started.
+Another optional feature is to create an OOB network VRF with external connection in bridge mode, to access the lab nodes by IP from outside.
+The details regarding the OOB network are described later.
-When the script is executed with the day 0 configuration, then also a pyATS testbed will be created after all CML2 nodes are booted.
+When the script is executed with the day0 or the OOB argument, then also a pyATS testbed will be created after all CML2 nodes are booted.
 There are several modifications for the day0 configuration and the pyATS testbed which the script does.
 These modifications are described later.
+For all script execution option the debug argument can be enabled to print additional information to stout.

 ## Prerequisites